harder-workshop/robosoft_2025/2-contributing.md

 3. **Demonstration Only:** If you prefer to focus solely on a live demonstration without a poster presentation, we welcome submissions in the form of a brief **video** highlighting key aspects of your work.
 The video may feature **experiments, system functionality, or simulations,** effectively communicating the significance of your research.
 Accepted participants will be given the opportunity to showcase their work through a **live demonstration** at the workshop.

-## Submission Link
+## Submission Details

+- For paper submissions, please follow the [IEEE RAS template](http://ras.papercept.net/conferences/support/files/ieeeconf.zip).
+- The review process is single-blind.
-Submission and review for conference alignment will be handled through the Microsoft Conference Management Toolkit.
-Link will be added shortly.
+- Submission and review for conference alignment will be handled through the Microsoft Conference Management Toolkit.

+*The Microsoft CMT service was used for managing the peer-reviewing process for this conference.
+This service was provided for free by Microsoft and they bore all expenses, including costs for Azure cloud services as well as for software development and support.*

 ## Key Dates